elSomewhere/song_v_agent_4/data/entities.md

 ---

-### 5. **City Center with Mother’s Fortress**
+### 5. **City Center with Urmutter’s Fortress**

 - **Structural Layout**:
   - The largest open space in the rural city, once used for communal gatherings.
-Now overshadowed by Mother’s colossal presence.
+Now overshadowed by Urmutter’s colossal presence.
-  - Surrounding buildings partially collapsed or heavily damaged, forming a half-ring of rubble around Mother.
+  - Surrounding buildings partially collapsed or heavily damaged, forming a half-ring of rubble around Urmutter.

-- **Mother’s Impact**:
+- **Urmutter’s Impact**:
   - Root-like structures and mechanical tendrils of the fortress have broken through streets or entwined with nearby ruins.
   - Pulsing red-orange lights reflect ominously in every shattered window and puddle of water.

 - **Mood**:
   - A singular focal point of awe and dread.
-Even the city’s destruction seems dwarfed by Mother’s immense scale and alien grandeur.
+Even the city’s destruction seems dwarfed by Urmutter’s immense scale and alien grandeur.

 ---